 If risers aren’t your thing, how about stenciling a graphic pattern on your staircase treads instead?
 Talk about adding oomph!

 3. Display antique portraits and oil paintings in unexpected places and modern settings

-This has to be one of the coolest ideas I’ve come across- and one I definitely have to try this year!- and it’s all thanks to this beautiful Scandinavian space with it’s gallery wall of antique portraits.
+This has to be one of the best ideas I’ve come across to refresh your home decor- and one I definitely have to try this year!- and it’s all thanks to this beautiful Scandinavian space with it’s gallery wall of antique portraits.
 I mean, seriously.
 Do you see how gorgeous, how inspiring?
 I particularly love how only three of the portraits have gilded frames; the rest are canvases which creates a nicely balanced, entirely modern look that matches its surroundings perfectly.